greenm01/vb4x/docs/vb4x_specs.md

 **Environmental Transformation And Colonization (ETAC)** ships are used to terraform and colonize uninhabited planets.
 After colonization they are scrapped and used by the colony.

-**Trader** ships earn Production Points (PP) by trading between colonies within the empire or with diplomatic trade partners.
-They must have an uncontested travel path back across jump lanes to an empire controlled colony.
+**Trader** ships earn Production Points (PP) by trading between colonies within the empire or with trade partners.
+They must have an uncontested path back across jump lanes to a friendly colony in order facilitate merchant activity.
+Systems may only have one trader assigned per empire.

-**Miner** ships earn PP by harvesting raw materials from inhospitable, unoccupied systems.
-They must have an uncontested travel path back across jump lanes to an empire controlled colony.
+**Miner** ships earn PP by harvesting raw materials from inhospitable, unoccupied gas systems.
+They must have an uncontested path back across jump lanes to a friendly colony in order to deliver raw materials.
+Systems may only have one miner assigned per empire.

 Merchant Marine attributes are found in Section 9.